SimOpt/simopt.github.io/QNSim.md

 * *Outputs:*
   - stationary distribution for each station
   - averaged number of customers in each station<sup><font color="red">1</font></sup> & the whole system, and the variance of the AVERAGED number
-  - averaged number of customers waiting in each station queue & the whole system, and the variance of the AVERAGED number
+  - averaged number of customers waiting<sup><font color="red">2</font></sup> in each station queue & the whole system, and the variance of the AVERAGED number
   - averaged sojourn time\* in each station & the whole system (waiting + serving), and the variance of the AVERAGED number
   - averaged waiting time\* in each station queue & the whole system, and the variance of the AVERAGED number